Nothing is more critical to building a successful startup than figuring out where to focus your limited time and resources.

 Either eliminate them from your list or pass these tasks along to someone else.
 Put a system in place to make sure these items are completed, for example, by setting a deadline or following up with the person later.

-4. Pinpoint the items that deliver the greatest impact with the smallest effort.
+4. Choose items that deliver the greatest impact with the smallest effort.

 Ask yourself, ‘which of these items, if completed, will enable someone else to take the next step?’